-At the end of the 15th century a new world of civilizations opened up to western explorers when in 1492 the Spanish arrived on the American continent.
-This feat reunited the two parts of the world that had been separated by the tectonic shift of the planet that had brought the Atlantic and Pacific oceans between Eurasia and the American continent.
-With the new discoveries after the inspiration of the Italian Renaissance opened up a period of cultural instability characterized by eagerness for reform and an interest in the vernacular.
-Many famous authors such as Erasmus, More and Loyola, though reformers, preferred to continue with the lingua franca of Europe, Latin.
-The Protestant Reformation with the translation of the Bible into the vernacular and the invention of the printing press in the following century would encourage literacy and the distribution of works in the native language.
+At the end of the 15th century a new world of civilizations opened up to western explorers when, in 1492, the Spanish arrived on the American continent.
+This feat reunited the two parts of the world separated 66 million years ago by the tectonic shift of the planet which brought the Atlantic and Pacific oceans between Eurasia and the American continent.
+The new discoveries, inspired by the Italian Renaissance and the Spanish Reconquista, opened up a period of cultural instability, characterized by eagerness for reform and an interest in the vernacular.
+However, many famous authors such as Erasmus, More and Loyola, though reformers, preferred to continue with the lingua franca of Europe, Latin.
+The Protestant Reformation with the translation of the Bible into the vernacular and the invention of the printing press in the following century would encourage literacy and the distribution of works in native languages.

-Nordic religious humanism was one reforming characteristic of the time and responded to social change and the inability of the established religion to respond to the needs of literate believers who had increasingly more confidence in themselves.
-These reformers attacked scholastic theology as an unnecessary complication of a simple faith and criticized empty ecclesiastical rites and the selling of indulgences.
+Nordic religious humanism was one reforming characteristic of the time and responded to social change and the inability of the established religion to respond to the needs of literate believers, who had become increasingly more confident in themselves.
+These reformers attacked scholastic theology as an unnecessary complication of a simple faith and criticised empty ecclesiastical rites and the selling of indulgences.

-In 16th. century Spain reform was expressed as an extraordinary explosion of mystical and contemplative activity as part of the task of counter-reformation against Protestantism.
+In 16th. century Spain expressed reform as an explosion of mystical and contemplative activity and as part of the task of counter-reformation against Protestantism.
 It was not an abstract mysticism, but aimed at self-support in order to undertake practical reforms.
 The protagonists were also prolific writers who knew how to communicate their experiences.
 Loyola was one example and others were Teresa of Ávila and her disciple Juan de la Cruz.

 The main spokesperson for nordic humanism was Erasmus of Rotterdam.
 He used the philological methods of the Italian humanists for historical criticism, especially in studies of the New Testament in the original Greek and of references to the tradition of the church fathers.
 He helped replace the scholastic curriculum with studies based on the classics, similar to the Italians.
 His balanced criticisms were directed both against the abuses of power of the Popes and against the dogma of predestination of the Protestant reformers.
 In this way Erasmus earned the dispproval of both Catholicism and Protestantism.